 Dessert fans of all things pound cake will flip for this Southern Pineapple Pound Cake.
 It's topped with a cream cheese glaze that will knock your socks off.
 The chunky pineapple infused cream cheese glaze adds the crowning touch to this phenomenal made-from-scratch Southern pound cake.

 Southern Pineapple Pound Cake with Cream Cheese Glaze Recipe

 Here in the South, we consider recipes for pound cakes family treasures that are meant to be celebrated and handed down for generations.
 I have a genuine love for pound cake in every single flavor, it's a love affair that has been lifelong.
 I can remember climbing up onto a chair to watch my great Aunt make her famous lemon pound cake.
 I was most interested in the licking the beaters after she finished, but none-the-less I was hooked.

-- What kitchen tools do I need to make Southern pineapple cake: You'll need an electric mixer, either a stand mixer or a hand mixer, large mixing bowls, measuring cups and spoons, a large silicone spatula to scrape the sides of the bowl while mixing the batter, a large 10-12 cup Bundt pan for baking and a cooling rack.
+- Kitchen tools you'll need to make Southern Pineapple Pound Cake: You'll need an electric mixer, either a stand mixer or a hand mixer, large mixing bowls, measuring cups and spoons, a large silicone spatula to scrape the sides of the bowl while mixing the batter, a large 10-12 cup Bundt pan for baking and a cooling rack.

-- What ingredients will I need to make pineapple pound cake?
-You'll need all purpose flour, baking powder, salt, granulated sugar, eggs, butter, pineapple and vanilla extracts, crushed pineapple for both the cake batter and frosting.
+- Ingredients you'll need to make Pineapple Pound Cake: All purpose flour, baking powder, salt, granulated sugar, eggs, butter, pineapple and vanilla extracts, crushed pineapple for both the cake batter and frosting.
 Of course, you'll also need softened palin cream cheese and powdered sugar for the cream cheese frosting.

 - When making a pound cake, there's no need to overbeat the batter.
 Once all of the dry ingredients have been added to the creamed ingredients, beat the batter just until fully combined.
 Take time to stop and scrape the bowl occasionally.